yeti-switch/doc/en/web-interface/routing/customers-auths.rst

     In this field :ref:`Routing Tags <routing_tag>` for making some *Tag action* above could be chosen.

-STIR/SHAKEN attributes
+STIR/SHAKEN Attributes
 ======================

 .. _customer_auth_stir_shaken:

 SS Mode
-    STIR/SHAKEN mode.
+    Defines the STIR/SHAKEN operating mode.
 Possible values:

         Disable STIR/SHAKEN processing
-            do nothing
+            No validation or signing is performed.

         Validate identity
-            Perform stir/shaken validation
+            Perform STIR/SHAKEN signature validation.

         Force rewrite attestation level
+            Override the attestation level.
-            Override attention level.
-It is not possible to change attestation level withing existing signature.
-It means this option will replace existing signature with new one
+            Since it is not possible to change the attestation level within an existing signature, this option replaces the existing signature with a new one.

-SS Invalid Identify Action
+SS Invalid Identity Action
-    Stir/Shaken Invalid Identify Action defines system behavior in case of receiving invalid signature
+    Defines system behavior when an invalid STIR/SHAKEN signature is received.

-SS No Indentity Action
+SS No Identity Action
-    Stir/Shaken No Indentity Action defines system behavior in case of receiving call without Identify header
+    Defines system behavior when a call is received without an Identity header.

 Rewrite SS Status
-    Attestation level
+    Allows overriding the original attestation level.
+    During the Identity signing procedure, this value determines the attestation level of the outgoing call.

+    Additionally, the attestation level can be overridden in :ref:`Numberlist Item configuration <numberlist_items>`, which enables logic where the attestation level depends on the call’s Source/Destination number or prefix.

-SS Src Rewrite rule/result
+SS Src Rewrite Rule/Result
+    A regular expression applied to the original Source Number (``Src Number In``) from SIP signaling before comparing it with the ``orig.tn`` attribute in the signature.

-SS Dst Rewrite rule/result
+SS Dst Rewrite Rule/Result
+    A regular expression applied to the original Destination Number (``Dst Number In``) from SIP signaling before comparing it with the ``dest.tn`` attribute in the signature.

-STIR/SHAKEN Crt
+STIR/SHAKEN Certificate
-    STIR/SHAKEN certificate to use for Identify signing.
+    The STIR/SHAKEN certificate to be used for the :ref:`Identity Signing procedure <stir_shaken_signing>`.

-.. warning:: **STIR/SHAKEN** mechanisms are experimental features and not enabled by default.
+.. warning:: **STIR/SHAKEN** mechanisms are disabled by default.